pravinlipne/assignments/README.md

 3. Provide Rest endpoint to fecth book contins specific name.

-Create spring boot project and provide different layer implementation like controller, service, Exception handling Also plese add junit test case for each case. you can use appropriate collection to show correct data.
+Create spring boot project and provide different layer implementation like controller, service, Exception handling Also please add junit test case for each case. you can use appropriate collection to show correct data.
 Focus is not on databse.

 Upon completing both assignemtns please upload that on your personal git account and share the link.